firesidetoolkit/firesidetoolkit.github.io/support.md

 like on the drop down menu next to the "Path" radio button.
 Click the "Create Button" button and a new button will appear on the "Current Buttons" list on the button left of the screen.
 The button will be named by the button's ordering in comparison to the other buttons.
 The names will refresh whenever you return to the "Buttons" tab.
+Click the "Save" button at the bottom right of the screen to save your buttons.

+#### Updating a Button
-Click the "Save" button at the bottom right of any of the tabs on this screen to save your buttons.
+On the bottom left of the "Buttons" tab of the "Edit Hub" screen is the "Current Buttons" list.
+Select the button you would like to edit.
+The appropriate fields will fill in with the button's information.
+Edit the values as you desire.
+Click the "Update Button" button on the right side of the screen to update your buttons.
+Click the "Save" button at the bottom right of the screen to save your buttons.

 #### Deleting a Button from a Hub
 On the bottom left of the "Buttons" tab of the "Edit Hub" screen is the "Current Buttons" list.
 Select the button